The following is a comprehensive guide on how to highlight and remove duplicates in Google Sheets.

 2. Highlight duplicates in multiple columns

-You can also use conditional formatting to find duplicates in multiple Google spreadsheet columns
+You can also use conditional formatting to find duplicates in multiple columns of Google Sheets.

 For example, let’s say you have three columns, all containing duplicate data.